nextcloud/documentation/admin_manual/configuration/configuration_custom_clients.rst

 Parameters
 ----------
-If you want to customize the download links for the sync clients the following parameters need to be modified to fulfil your requirements:
+You can customize the download links to meet your specific requirements for any of the synchronization clients in the :file:`config/config.php` file:

 .. code-block:: php